 What is Biodiesel? [back to top]

 - Biodiesel is oil that has been modified in a chemical process called transesterification in which the glycerine is removed from the oil.
 The resulting product is thinner than vegetable oil and can power a diesel engine as a fuel with NO modifications or conversion needed.
 It can also be blended with petroleum diesel in any proportions, right in your tank.
 If you can’t find biodiesel you can still use petroleum diesel.
-Details about how biodiesel is made can be found here: http://www.biodieselcommunity.org/howitsmade/
+Details about how biodiesel is made and the equipment to do it can be found here: http://www.utahbiodieselsupply.com/

 - Straight Vegetable Oil is not the same as Biodiesel.
 When people talk about converting a diesel they are usually talking about the modifications needed to run it off of straight vegetable oil (SVO) or waste vegetable oil (WVO).
 In an SVO system, the oil is thinned by heating the fuel tank and/or fuel lines before it is sent to the fuel injectors.
 SVO systems have not been in use for as long as biodiesel and are still somewhat experimental.
 See these sites for more information: http://www.plantdrive.com or http://www.vegrev.com/.